-XGBoost has a lot of hyperparameters to fine tune and hence it is not always easy to optimize a model built using XGBoost.
+XGBoost has a lot of hyperparameters to fine-tune and hence it is not always easy to optimize a model built using XGBoost.
 There is no definite answer to which hyperparameters should you ideally tune or what values of hyperparameters would give the best results.

 Some of the most common hyperparameters for XGBoost are:

-Max_Depth: this determines how deep the tree will be.
+Max_Depth: This determines how deep the tree will be.
 The deeper the tree is, the more the model will overfit.

-Learning_rate: also called shrinkage or eta,learning_rate comes in handy to slow down the learning of the gradient boosted trees to prevent the model from overfitting
+Learning_rate: Also called shrinkage or eta,learning_rate comes in handy to slow down the learning of the gradient boosted trees to prevent the model from overfitting

-Gamma: the value of gamma dictates the minimum value of loss required to make a split.
+Gamma: The value of gamma dictates the minimum value of loss required to make a split.
 If a node split does not lead to a positive reduction in the loss function, that split won’t happen.

-Lambda: penalty factor that is used to put a constraint on the weights just like in ridge regression
+Lambda: Penalty factor that is used to put a constraint on the weights just like in ridge regression

 Importing the Required Libraries

-A list of all the libraries required to read the data, divide into train & test data, build and evaluate the decision tree, optimize the hyperparameters using grid search, and plotting the ROC and Precision-Recall curves.
+A list of all the libraries required to read the data, divide it into train & test data, build and evaluate the decision tree, optimize the hyperparameters using grid search, and plotting the ROC and Precision-Recall curves.

 Reading the Dataset